Audio-Technica ATH-GL3 review: A large, lightweight gaming headset

-(Pocket-lint) - The Audio-Technica ATH-GL3 is the closed-back version of the headset we tried previously (the Audio-Technica ATH-GDL3) and on the face of it is a very similar offering.
+The Audio-Technica ATH-GL3 is the closed-back version of the headset we tried previously (the Audio-Technica ATH-GDL3) and on the face of it is a very similar offering.

 Audio-Technica says the ATH-GL3 is a "high-fidelity gaming headset that offers a pure sound quality like no other" which is a fairly bold claim, so we've been gaming with it to see how it holds up to the competition.